Aveek-Saha/TwitterFakeNet/README.md

 3. For a new list of verified users run the `twecoll` tool, copy the `verified.dat` file to the datasets folder
 4. Run the Jupyter Notebooks in the following order
 	* user_data
+	* unverified_user_data
 	* extract_features
 	* user_analysis(optional)
+5. For analysing Verified users -
-5. Rename `datasets/verified_3k.dat` to `verified.dat` and replace the file in the `twecoll` folder
+	a.
+Rename `datasets/verified_3k.dat` to `verified.dat` and replace the file in the `twecoll` folder
-6. Run the twecoll fetch command
+	* Run the twecoll fetch command
-7. Run the edgelist command and put the resulting `verified.gml` file in the `datasets` folder
+	* Run the edgelist command and put the resulting `verified.gml` file in the `datasets` folder
+6. For analysing unverified users -
+	a.
+Copy `unverified.dat` to the `twecoll` folder
+	* Run the twecoll fetch command
+	* Run the edgelist command and put the resulting `unverified.gml` file in the `datasets` folder
 8. Run the classification files in any order
 	* GNN
 	* node2vec